sorinboia/nginx-experience-aws/guide/5ingress1.md

           servicePort: 80
 </pre>

+:warning: Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.

-Browse to the Arcadia site again, and you'll see that you can't access it since you don't have the client certificate.
+2. Browse to the Arcadia site again, and you'll see that you can't access it since you don't have the client certificate.

-In order to verify this is actually working run the bellow command, it will use the client cert/key pair on the Cloud9 instance to authenticate:
+3. In order to verify this is actually working run the bellow command, it will use the client cert/key pair on the Cloud9 instance to authenticate:

 > curl -v -k --key certs_for_mtls/01-alice.key --cert certs_for_mtls/01-alice.pem https://`<INGRESS-EXTERNAL-IP>`/

-We are finished with this part of our experiance and achieved the bellow environment.
+4. We are finished with this part of our experiance and achieved the bellow environment.
 Also before moving forward reapply the ingress configuration without the two lines we just added.
+:warning: Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.

 <pre>
 apiVersion: extensions/v1beta1